EAT YOUR WAY AROUND THE FOODIE COUNTY: A GUIDE TO SOME OF THE BEST FOOD IN SUFFOLK

 Butchers in Newmarket selling Powters sausages

-Tudor Lavenham’s crooked streets are chock-a-block with foodie delights, with the top spot going to The Great House, a romantic hotel serving award-winning authentic French cuisine made by the co-owner and head chef, Regis Crèpy.
+Tudor Lavenham’s crooked streets are chock-a-block with foodie delights, with the top spot going to The Great House Hotel and Restaurant, a romantic hotel serving award-winning authentic French cuisine.
 Add to that Number 10 and the spectacular Gallery Restaurant at the 800-year-old The Swan Hotel, and Lavenham is not short of fine dining.
 There are also plenty of opportunities for a foodie to get hands-on: Lavenham Farmers Market currently holds the BBC Radio 4 Food & Farming award for being the Best Food Market in Suffolk, thanks in part to its ‘Upstairs at the Market’ range of food workshops.

 Expect authentic French gastronomy at The Great House Lavenham (c) Rod Edwards

 In the village of Creeting St Mary near Stowmarket you’ll find Suffolk Farmhouse Cheeses, run by husband and wife team, Jason and Katherine.
 While you can find their Suffolk Blue, Suffolk Gold, and seasonal cheeses in restaurants and delis across the county, nothing beats a visit to the farm itself, where you can stock up on Suffolk Farmhouse Cheeses in the farm shop, which is open for a few set hours a week.